cvilsmeier/moni/README.md

     -delay
         Delay between trials, default is 5s.
         You can set this also via environment variable MONIBOT_DELAY.

+    -sampleInterval
+        Machine sample interval, default is 5m.
+        You can set this also via environment variable MONIBOT_SAMPLE_INTERVAL.
+        This flag is only relevant for the 'sample' command.

     -v
         Verbose output, default is false.